leptos-rs/leptos/docs/book/src/interlude_projecting_children.md

 )
 ```

-All components own their props; so the `<Show/>` in this case can’t be called, because it only has captured references to `fallback` and `children`.
+All components own their props; so the `<Show/>` in this case can’t be called because it only has captured references to `fallback` and `children`.

 ## Solution

 However, both `<Suspense/>` and `<Show/>` take `ChildrenFn`, i.e., their `children` should implement the `Fn` type so they can be called multiple times with only an immutable reference.
 This means we don’t need to own `children` or `fallback`; we just need to be able to pass `'static` references to them.

 We can solve this problem by using the [`store_value`](https://docs.rs/leptos/latest/leptos/fn.store_value.html) primitive.
-This essentially stores a value in the reactive system, handing ownership off to the framework in exchange for a reference that is, like signals, `Copy` and `'static`, and which we can access or modify through certain methods.
+This essentially stores a value in the reactive system, handing ownership off to the framework in exchange for a reference that is, like signals, `Copy` and `'static`, which we can access or modify through certain methods.

 In this case, it’s really simple: